Loading...

 Average employee tenure = Cumulative employment time for all employees ÷ Total number of employees

-If your average employee tenure is shorter than expected, look at ways to lengthen it.
+If your average employee tenure is shorter than expected, look at ways to reduce attrition.
 Some ideas include:

 • Using incentive compensation to continuously recognize and reward your people